 To make the crust:

-Place butter and sugar in a food processor.
-Pulse about 15 times until sugar disappears.
-Add flour and salt and pulse again about 15 times until butter is no larger than small peas.
+Start the dough.
+Combine the butter and sugar in your food processor.
+Pulse about 15 times, or until the sugar disappears.
+Add the flour and salt; pulse again about 15 times, until the butter is no bigger than small peas.

-Stir together egg yolk and cream.
-Add to the food processor and pulse about 8 times, just until incorporated.
-The dough should be in crumbly pieces.
-Transfer dough to a platic bag and press from the outside just until it holds together.
+Finish the dough.
+Stir the egg yolk and cream in a small bowl and pour this into the food processor.
+Pulse about 8 times, just until incorporated.
+The dough will be crumbly, and that’s okay.
+Scoop the dough into a plastic bag and press from the outside just until it holds together.

-Roll dough between lightly floured sheets of plastic wrap into an 1/8-inch-thick circle.
-Work quickly so that dough does not soften.
-If it becomes too soft, place it (in the plastic wrap) on a baking sheet and refrigerate or freeze until firm.
+Roll out the dough.
+Roll the dough between two lightly floured sheets of plastic wrap until it forms an 1/8-inch-thick circle.
+Work quickly so the dough does not soften.

-Remove top sheet of plastic wrap.
-For a 9 & 1/2- by 1-inch tart pan, cut dough to an 11-inch circle.
-Lift the dough using the plastic wrap.
-Invert the dough and drape it evenly into the tart pan.
-Remove plastic wrap and press dough into the sides of the pan.
-The dough should come about 1/8 inch above the rim of the pan because it will fall during baking.
+Make the crust.
+Remove the top sheet of plastic wrap.
+For a 9 1/2- by 1-inch tart pan, cut the dough to an 11-inch circle.
+Lift the dough using the plastic wrap; invert it and drape it evenly into the tart pan.
+Remove the plastic wrap and press the dough into the sides of the pan until it’s about 1/8 inch above the rim (it will fall during baking).

-Bake at 425° for 5 minutes.
-When the dough starts to puff, prick it lightly with a fork.
-Then bake at 375° for 10-15 minutes.
+Bake.
+Bake the crust at 425°F for 5 minutes.
+When the dough starts to puff, prick it lightly with a fork, then bake at 375°F for 10-15 minutes more.